pascalvanderheiden/ais-esb-pattern/README.md

 * Testing

-I've included a tests.http file with relevant Test you can perform, to check if your deployment is successful.
+I've included a tests.http file with relevant tests you can perform, to check if your deployment is successful.

 ## Deploy with Github Actions